Ferlab-Ste-Justine/terracd/README.md

 This is a continuous delivery tool for terraform that supports a gitops methodology.

-terracd merge several sources of terraform files together (git repo as well as filesystem), before applying the final result, allowing any files containing secrets (ex: provider, backend, etc) to be separated from the version-controlled files.
+terracd merge several sources of terraform files together (git repo as well as filesystem), before running an operation on the final result, allowing any files containing secrets (ex: provider, backend, etc) to be separated from the version-controlled files.

 terracd runs a single iteration and then exits, relying on an external scheduler like systemd, kubernetes or cron to schedule recurrence.